 More detailed information is provided below on the following:

 2. U.S. FATCA – affects United States residents, citizens and green card holders, including beneficial owners of certain non-US legal entities (certain companies and trusts).

-3. U.K. FATCA – applies to United Kingdom residents (applies to BERMUDA domiciled investment accounts only).
+3. U.K. FATCA – applied to United Kingdom residents with BERMUDA domiciled investment accounts.
 This program expired at the end of 2017, replaced by CRS.